cicciovo/homebridge-samsung-airconditioner/README.md

 - **curl**
 '''brew curl'''
 - a **token** to authenticate with the AC.
 You can find this very simply running the plugin
 - a **certificate** to authenticate with the AC.
-You can find this very simply running the plugin
+This one is included and it is the same for every conditioner.
 - the **ip address** of the AC